drphilllips/Genuine_Genres/README.md

 ## Table of Contents

-- README.md
+README.md

-- { project_phillips

-       -- Written Report.docx : Final written report and summary of the project -- { results
+project_phillips/Written Report.docx : Final written report and summary of the project

-              --- process_notebook.ipynb : Process explanations and code for all findings
+project_phillips/results/process_notebook.ipynb : Process explanations and code for all findings